 Will complex flow (i.e., meteorology) need to be considered?
-Justify your response based on the terrain and land use characteristics within at least 5 km of facility location (e.g., flat, rolling, river valley, mountainous).
-Complex flow will need to be considered to provide sufficient resolution of the nearby heterogeneity of the land use cover and terrain elevation.
-The facility is located on complex terrain and is within 0.5 km of the Fraser River.
-What is the dominant land agricultural, industrial, wat cover within 5 km of the facility location (e.g., urban, rural, forest, er)?
-The facility is surrounded b Urban, Agricultural, Industrial, and Water (Fraser River) y mixed land use including: To provide context, provide assessments, several recep be modelled to ensure the the minimum distance to the nearest (note that for Level 2 and 3 tors for each category that span a range of potential wind directions should maximum for each category is captured): Business Tippet-Richardson is 90 m away.
+Justify your response based on the terrain and land use characteristics within at least 5 km of facility location (e.g., flat, rolling, river valley, mountainous). b be considered to provide sufficient resolution of the nearby heterogeneity of rrain elevation.
+The facility is located on complex terrain and is within 0.5 km of What is the dominant lan agricultural, industrial, wa d cover within 5 km of the facility location (e.g., urban, rural, forest, ater)?
+The facility is surrounded Urban, Agricultural, Industrial, and Water (Fraser Riv by mixed land use including: er).
+To provide context, provi assessments, several rece de the minimum distance to the nearest (note that for Level 2 and 3 eptors for each category that span a range of potential wind directions should e maximum for each category is captured): Business Tippet-Richardson is 90 m away.
 There is an industrial park (including Tippet Richardson) with multiple businesses at a distance from 100-1000m to the north.
 BC Roofing Products is 500m to east There is a strip mall with several businesses on Westminster Hwy 1.2 km to SSE Industrial park with several businesses (eg Vanguard Steel) 800m to west.
 Residence Houses at Queen and River Rd are 800 m away toward south